eBay is managing payments

 FAQs - Fees

 What does it mean for my seller fees when eBay manages my payments?

-Your final value fee will be automatically deducted from your earnings, and the rest paid out to your bank account.
+Your final value fee and other eBay selling fees and expenses (such as insertion fees, Promoted Listings, listing upgrades, and Shop subscription fees) will be deducted from your earnings, and the rest paid out to your bank account.
 In general, the variable portion of the final value fee is returned to you in the event of a refund or cancellation, and we retain only the per order fee.
-Most sellers can expect to see overall savings.**
+Most business sellers can expect to see overall savings.**

 In addition to the final value fee being deducted at the time of sale, your other eBay selling fees and expenses will also be collected from your earnings.

 - If your earnings are not sufficient to cover these amounts, we will charge your payment method on file (debit or credit card, and/or linked bank account).

 - Examples of eBay selling fees include but are not limited to: insertion fees, Promoted Listings, listing upgrades, and Shop subscription fees.

 You may find information on fees and expenses via the reports functionality in the Reports section in Seller Hub or My eBay.